Application Notes

-A guide to Allan Deviation with the Moku:Lab Phasemeter
+Learn how to accurately measure Allan Deviation using the Moku Phasemeter

-The Moku:Lab Phasemeter measures phase with up to 6 µradian precision for input signals oscillating between 1 kHz and 200 MHz.
+The Moku Phasemeter measures the phase, frequency, and amplitude of an input signal, and can calculate the Allan Deviation of any of these quantities in real time.
+Depending on the model of Moku, it can support up to 6 µradian precision for input signals with a carrier frequency to 300 MHz.
 Using a digitally implemented phase-locked loop architecture, it provides exceptional dynamic range and precision far exceeding the capabilities of conventional lock-in amplifiers and frequency counters.
-The Moku:Lab Phasemeter calculates and plots Allan Deviation, which is a unitless measure of stability, typically used to quantify the stability of clocks and other oscillators.
 In this guide, we will cover the math and provide an example Allan Deviation calculation with the overlapped variable τ estimator.
-This procedure is also compatible with the Moku:Pro Phasemeter.

 Allan Deviation with overlapped variable τ estimators

-where x is the phase measured over time.
+where x is the discrete time series whose Allan Deviation is to be calculated.
 In practice, it’s not possible to calculate the expected value over infinite time.
 Several estimators are used to calculate Allan deviation.
-Moku:Lab uses the overlapped variable τ estimator to calculate the Allan Deviation, which is defined as:
+The Moku Phasemeter uses the overlapped variable τ estimator to calculate the Allan Deviation, which is defined as:

-where τ0 is the sampling period of the Phasemeter and N is the number of data points acquired for the input time series. n is an integer multiplier of the sampling period that best estimates the desired τ≅nτ0. xi represents the ith element in the time series.
+where τ0 is the sampling period of the Phasemeter and N is the number of data points acquired for the input time series. n is an integer multiplier of the sampling period that best estimates the desired τ ≅ n τ0 and xi represents the ith element in the time series.

-In this example, we measured the Allan deviation of a 2 MHz signal with Moku:Lab Phasemeter.
+In this example, we measured the Allan deviation of a 2 MHz signal with the Phasemeter on Moku:Lab.
 The frequency and phase of the signal were measured at 122 Hz for 10 minutes.
-To display the Allan Deviation, select the “Phase” tab on the top of the Moku display and “Allan Deviation” in the plot area.
+To display the Allan Deviation for phase, select the “Phase” tab on the top of the Moku display and “Allan Deviation” in the plot area.

 Please note, if “Frequency” or “Amplitude” tabs are selected, Moku:Lab will use frequency or amplitude time series as the input for Equation (2).